 The National Assessment of Educational Progress (NAEP), known as the "Nation's Report Card," is the only nationally representative and continuing assessment of what America's students know and can do in reading, mathematics, and many other academic subjects.
 NAEP is a program of the U.S. Department of Education that provides information on state and national student achievement.
 It also provides information on how student achievement has changed over time.
 NAEP conducts state assessments at grades 4 and 8.
 They also conduct national assessments at grades 4, 8, and 12.
 In addition, they conduct long-term trend assessments for 9, 13 and 17-year-old students every four years.
-For more informational about NAEP, visit http://nces.ed.gov/nationsreportcard/.
+Visit NAEP's website for more information about NAEP.

-To find out how Texas students performed on NAEP assessments, please visit Nations Report Card
+To find out how Texas students performed on NAEP, please visit The Nations Report Card.

 Exploring On Your Own